KristopherKubicki/smartapp-camera-motion/README.md

 # Camera Motion
-Use your NVR software to trigger a SmartThings simulated presence sensor
+Use your NVR software to trigger a SmartThings simulated motion sensor

 I have lots of cameras that are controlled by dedicated NVR software.
 This system is very good at detecting motion, but I had no way to get the motion detection back into SmartThings to trigger devices (turn on lights)